 In addition, the FOIL blockchain makes it easy to save game achievements, and the status system can completely change the game experience system.

 You can also add a fundraising system for game projects, which is as transparent and understandable as possible.
+Perhaps we should also add the ability to integrate the FOIL wallet with game projects.

+Tokenization of the game economy is a very interesting thing, which also practically destroys illegal platforms for trading game items.
 Indeed, why would they be needed if gaming items are NFT that can be freely sold on the market.
 By the way, developers here can also embed a small commission, receiving income from each transaction!

 This can also eradicate the terrible system with in-game stores and loot boxes, which are already prohibited by law in many countries.
 Users will independently, in a game way, extract rare game items and form their market.
 No loot boxes and "donat shops".
 Each item will have someone's playing time behind it, and therefore they will be valued much more.